brianwalborn/rep-mate/README.md

 ## Set Up

-> For both Docker Compose and Native, copy `example.env` to a `.env` file and replace the values
+> For both Docker Compose and Native, copy `.env.example` to a `.env` file and replace the values

 ### Docker Compose Set Up